Episode #233 ... A philosophy of self-destruction. (Dostoevsky, Bataille)

 Just as a society can go to war and not fully realize how connected it is to this economic surplus, most individuals are doing these things, not fully realizing what's going on either.

-The fact that someone's rebelling against the logic of utilitarianism in an unconscious way, that does not not mean they're actually free.
+And Batai is very clear in his work.
+The fact that someone's rebelling against the logic of utilitarianism in an unconscious way, that does not mean they're actually free.

 No, the desire to be free from it is erupting out of them in ways they can't control.

-But to truly taste what he calls the sovereign, or in other words, to truly feel a moment of actual freedom from the need to always be useful, anyone doing something self-destructive is going to have to be two things there.
+But to truly taste what he calls the sovereign, or in other words, to truly feel a moment of actual freedom from the need to always be useful.

 And two, more importantly, they're going to need to do something self-destructive to a degree that it truly has the ability to mess with their life in an irreversible way.

-In other words, the only way we actually get this release of tension to Bataille is if someone's doing something self-destructive where they could die or completely ruin their reputation in some way.
+In other words, the only way we actually get this release of tension to Bataille is if someone's doing something self-destructive where they could die. or completely ruin their reputation in some way.

 This is important for him because if there aren't these irreversible stakes connected to the self-destructive thing, you know, if you're just doing something bad, but you're keeping it in moderation all the time, then are you ever fully getting out of the logic of needing to be useful all the time?

 Think of the difference between Alexier for most of the book and the general's mother that loses her entire fortune.
+Most of Alexier's gambling is for some utilitarian end.

-He's either placing the bet for Paulina because she asks him to, or he's trying to win money so he can use it to solve all of Paulina's problems.
+He's always gambling to be useful in some way.
+He's either placing the bet for Polina because she asks him to, or he's trying to win money so he can use it to solve all of Polina's problems.

-But to George Bataille, anybody who sits at a gambling table and are in the mindset that they're playing so that hopefully they can win some money This is someone that's so deeply entrenched into the logic of needing to be useful all the time that even their self-destructive recreational behavior has turned into something where it needs to produce something valuable for them.
+But to George Bataille, anybody who sits at a gambling table and are in the mindset that they're playing so that hopefully they can win some money, this is someone that's so deeply entrenched into the logic of needing to be useful all the time that even their self-destructive recreational behavior has turned into something where it needs to produce something valuable for them.

 But consider the general's mother, on the other hand.
+She doesn't need to win money.

 She has plenty of it.